Community Art for Everyone

 I used participatory design methods to co-design a website and brand for a new local community arts nonprofit.
 As the organization grew, so did my efforts to scale up the website with the help of AIGA D.C. and my increased proficiency as a full stack designer.

-Designing for Good
+anchor Designing for Good

 “Can I really say I’m designing for good at work?”
 I asked myself that alot two years into my job at Deloitte Digital.
 I joined the D.C. branch in hopes I could work on meaningful projects that could help people in need— but, two years in, I realized that the whole bottom line dilemma of big consulting wouldn’t make that so simple.